RobinVivant/gptscript-openrouter-provider/README.md

 ### Listing Available Models

-To see all available models through Openrouter:
+To see all available models through OpenRouter:

 ```bash
 gptscript --list-models github.com/RobinVivant/gptscript-openrouter-provider
 ```

-You can change the `GPTSCRIPT_MODEL` environment variable to use any model available through Openrouter.
+You can change the `GPTSCRIPT_MODEL` environment variable to use any model available through OpenRouter.
 Alternatively, you can use the `--default-model` flag when running gptscript.
 The `--default-model` flag takes precedence over the `GPTSCRIPT_MODEL` environment variable if both are set.

 ## Development